-The latest content online for September 2018 for Expert Care Manager is full of practical guidance and ready-made toolkits.
+The latest content online for August 2019 for Expert Care Manager is full of practical guidance and ready-made tools:

-The latest content online for August 2018 for Expert Care Manager is full of practical guidance and ready-made toolkits.
+The latest content online for June 2019 for Expert Care Manager is full of practical guidance and ready-made tools:

-The latest content online for July 2018 for Expert Care Manager is full of practical guidance and ready-made toolkits.
+The latest content online for April 2019 for Expert Care Manager is full of practical guidance and ready-made tools:

 How can you assess whether a service user has the mental capacity to make their own decisions?
 Martin Hodgson sheds some light on this complex area.